ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 In theory, when following this guide, you don't need a monitor and keyboard to set up fully functional RPI2 Server.
 However they are very helpful, when something doesn't go as planned :-).
-This is especially truthful, when you are trying to set up WiFi networking and you are using some non-standard chipset WiFi AP.
+This is especially truthful, when you are trying to set up WiFi networking and you are using some non-standard chipset WiFi dongle.

 ## Setting up Vagrant

-I strongly recommend, to use some kind of virutal machine, for this setup.
+I strongly recommend, to use some kind of virtual machine, for this setup.
 This will save you from polluting your global system with packages, which you probably won't need anymore.
-The easiest solution is to use [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) since they are both multiplatform and easy to set&nbsp;up.
+The easiest solution is to use [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) since they are both multi-platform and easy to set&nbsp;up.

 {% codeblock Setting up vagrant lang:sh %}
 vagrant init ubuntu/trusty64